Wizard-sys-source/auto-annotated-portfolio/content/pages/index.md

     subtitle: Projects
   - type: ContactSection
     title: Contact Me
+    text: |
-    text: I'm look forward to hearing from you.
+      I look forward to hearing from you.
     form:
       type: FormBlock
       title: Title of the form